Research into Women's History

-For those women in the 1850s who wanted to get involved in the political process to change women's lives (see Introduction) there was no question of them attending or being a part of public meetings.
+For those women in the 1850s who wanted to get involved in the political process to change women's lives there was no question of them attending public meetings.
+It simply wasn't considered appropriate.
+As such, they had to find alternative options.

-In 1855 the Married Women's Rights committee, based there, co-ordinated the 70 nationwide petitions totalling 26,000 signatures, including those of Elizabeth Barrett Browning (1806-1861), and Elizabeth Gaskell (1810-1865) (see Women's History).
+In 1855 the Married Women's Rights committee, based there, co-ordinated the 70 nationwide petitions totalling 26,000 signatures, including those of Elizabeth Barrett Browning (1806-1861), and Elizabeth Gaskell (1810-1865).
 Mrs Gaskell was then living at 84 Plymouth Grove in Manchester, another centre for women's activism.

 The Society presented a 1,499-signature suffrage petition to Parliament on 7 June 1866.
-This was the first step towards votes for women (see Suffrage).
+This was the first step towards votes for women.

 A year later, at the mid-18th century home of the abolitionist and early suffragist, Mrs Clementia Taylor (1810-1908), Aubrey House, Aubrey Road, Kensington, London W8, women involved in the suffrage petition were present at the meeting of the London Society for Obtaining Political Rights for Women.
 It then changed its name two weeks later to the London National Society for Women's Suffrage.